-The Roadmap to Develop Cross-Jurisdictional Sharing Initiatives helps guide public health departments through the process of considering or establishing sharing arrangements across boundaries.
-There are three distinct phases on the Roadmap: Phase One: Explore: This phase focuses on why you should consider cross-jurisdictional sharing (CJS) and what type of arrangement to pursue.
-You can think […]
+The Roadmap to Develop Cross-Jurisdictional Sharing Initiatives from the Center for Sharing Public Health Serviceshelps guide public health departments through the process of considering or establishing sharing arrangements across boundaries.

 The tool is a planning checklist that health departments could use to determine if participating in a shared service arrangement would be beneficial and feasible and to explore what issues might be addressed by sharing services.
 It was developed by the Northwoods Shared Services Project in Wisconsin, a member of the Center’s Shared Services Learning […]

 Once a decision has been made to move forward with a cross-jurisdictional sharing arrangement, the Prepare and Plan checklist could be used to develop the shared service.
 The checklist systematically guides the partners through context and history, governance or organizational structure, fiscal and service implications, agreements, legal issues, logistics, communications, change management, timelines, and monitoring. […]